OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 emulator-5554    device product:sdk_google_phone_x86 model:Android_SDK_built_for_x86 device:generic_x86 transport_id:1
 ```

-adb provides other useful commands such as `adb shell` to start an interative shell on a target and `adb forward` to forward traffic on a specific host port to a different port on a connect device.
+adb provides other useful commands such as `adb shell` to start an interactive shell on a target and `adb forward` to forward traffic on a specific host port to a different port on a connect device.

 ```shell
 $ adb forward tcp:<host port> tcp:<device port>